hadara/punnsilm/README.md

  - append_newline: append newline to the messages before writing

 ### statsd_output
-Sends messages to the Statsd server.
+Sends messages to the Statsd server over UDP.

 If you have nothing in the extradata dictionary of the message this module will construct a Graphite key from the configured key_prefix value + name of the matched rx_grouper.
 By naming extradata groups in specific ways you can force this module to send out several messages for each incoming message.